Melania Trump tweets to quell rumours

 US First Lady Melania Trump, not seen in public since a hospital operation this month, has sought to scotch rumours about her health and marriage.

-"Rest assured, I'm here at the @WhiteHouse w my family," a tweet posted on her account said.
+"Rest assured, I'm here at the @WhiteHouse w my family," a tweet posted on her account says.

 Gossip has mounted in the 20 days since she was last seen, with President Donald Trump as he welcomed home three US detainees from North Korea.